TankerHQ/sdk-js/packages/file-ponyfill/README.md

 Developped by [Tanker](https://tanker.io), under the [Apache-2.0](http://www.apache.org/licenses/LICENSE-2.0) license.

-Tanker allows seamless integration of end-to-end encryption in your application.
+Tanker's client SDKs allow for seamless integration of client-side end-to-end encryption in your application.

+Tanker is available for iOS, Android, and Web apps.

 Read the [documentation](https://tanker.io/docs/latest/) to get started.

-Go to [tanker.io](https://tanker.io) for more informations about Tanker.
+Go to [tanker.io](https://tanker.io) for more information about Tanker.